 A same-sex couple comes in on their own accord to discuss how to help support their child, age 10, through their separation.
 The couple is not legally married and would like to avoid involving the family court system.
 They want to figure out how to co-parent with their child’s best interests in mind.

-A co-parenting counselor working with this couple may start by identifying each partner’s expectations for what the family structure will look like following separation.
+A co-parenting counselor may start by identifying each partner’s expectations for the family structure following separation.
 They may help them come to a mutual understanding and compromise on areas of disagreement, establish a co-parenting plan, and brainstorm possible challenges and how to handle them.

 Spouse Worried About What’s Being Said to the Children

-A couple is referred to co-parenting counseling by a judge while in the middle of a contentious divorce.
+A judge refers a couple to co-parenting counseling during the middle of their contentious divorce.
 The mother is concerned that her soon-to-be ex-husband is talking negatively about her to her children.

 A co-parenting counselor may encourage each parent to share their concerns and assess whether disparaging comments are being made.
 They would look for signs of parental alienation (i.e., when one parent attempts to turn their child against the other) and communicate those findings to the judge.7